4ndrewC/ESP32-Shell/README.md

 idf_component_register(SRCS "your_file.c" "path/to/shell.c" INCLUDE_DIRS ".")
 ```

-include "shell.h" in your C file
+Include "shell.h" in your C file